Elementary Level - Traditional Academics

 - Under the direction of the Sisters of the Incarnate Word and Blessed Sacrament

-- Age three to fifth grade
+- Age 2 and a half a to fifth grade

 Reinforcing Religious Values